-This valuation provides information concerning the Prison Officers' Pension Fund of New Jersey in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 67.
-This Statement is an amendment of Statements No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, and No. 50, Pension Disclosures, effective for plan fiscal years ending June 30, 2014 and later.
+This valuation provides information concerning the Prison Officers' Pension Fund of New Jersey in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 67, effective for the fiscal year ending June 30, 2017.

 We certify that the information contained in this Actuarial Report has been prepared in accordance with generally accepted actuarial principles and practices.
-To the best of our knowledge, the information fairly presents the actuarial position of the Prison Officers' Pension Fund of New Jersey in accordance with the requirements of GASB Statement No. 67 as of June 30, 2016.
+To the best of our knowledge, the information fairly presents the actuarial position of the Prison Officers' Pension Fund of New Jersey in accordance with the requirements of GASB Statement No. 67 as of June 30, 2017.

-The Division of Pensions and benefits may use this report for the review of the operation of the plan and as a source of information for the State financial statements.
+The Division of Pensions and Benefits may use this report for the review of the operation of the plan and as a source of information for the State financial statements.
 The report may also be used in the preparation of the plan's audited financial statements.